 LITIGATION – Divorce, legal separation, and annulment (including complex property and reimbursement issues); custody and visitation (including custody or visitation requested by grandparents and other nonparents), child support and spousal support (including modification, termination, and enforcement of support orders), support-arrearage claims, and representation before the Department of Child Support Services (DCSS) and the Family Support Division (FSD); paternity (determining parenthood); palimony (breach of oral promise or promise implied by conduct); and prosecution and defense of requests for family law domestic violence restraining orders and citations of contempt.

-** Self-represented litigants (also known as “SRLs” or “pro pers,” the latter of which being an abbreviated form of the Medieval Latin “in propria persona” or in one’s own person, i.e., without the assistance of an attorney) – Many who cannot afford continuous representation but still need help preparing paperwork from initial filings (joint petitions, petitions, responses, requests for orders, responsive declarations, any accompanying paperwork, and settlement agreements, etc., will find it much more cost-effective and comforting to have an attorney’s direct assistance in preparing it.
+++ Self-represented litigants (also known as “SRLs” or “pro pers,” i.e., without the assistance of an attorney) – Many who cannot afford continuous representation but still need help preparing paperwork from initial filings (joint petitions, petitions, responses, requests for orders, responsive declarations, any accompanying paperwork, and settlement agreements, etc., will find it much more cost-effective and comforting to have an attorney’s direct assistance in preparing it.